 Key Takeaways

-• Use simple games like catching a ball or balloon volleyball to promote hand-eye synchronization.
+- Use simple games like catching a ball or balloon volleyball to promote hand-eye synchronisation.

 Hand-Eye Coordination in Pediatric OT: What It Is and Why It Matters